Sunday, 29 September 2024

 In Short,

-It's not bad at all, apart from the palate which is a little too spicy for my taste, which takes away some of the flavour.
+It's not bad at all, apart from the palate which is a little too spicy for my taste, and it takes away some of the flavour.
 The nose is nice, but especially the finish, which really goes a long way.
 There are some really interesting and original things in this limited edition, but I'm not sure that Rye and Sherry are the elements that go together best.
 As for the price, I find it frankly high.

 Score : 87